peppy/peppy.github.io/_posts/2018/12/2018-12-27-enjoying-osu-with-others.md

 ### When is it available?

 Now.
 [Go get lazer](https://github.com/ppy/osu/releases/) if you haven’t already and install it alongside your stable install!
-It’s more stable than you may think.
+It’s more stable than you may think, and available for windows *and* macOS (linux too if you compile it yourself).

 Global leaderboard submission is of course not in lazer yet, so enjoy a different and possibly more chill experience than you’re used to.